rust-stuco/lectures/week13/slides.md

 * C++ Templates are more powerful than Rust Generics (for now)
     * _C++ Templates are even Turing-complete!_
 * Powerful, but not exactly the most ergonomic
-* Very similar to Rust in nature, can be different in practice
+* Very similar to Rust Generics in nature, can be different in practice

 ---